Contract & Get Appointed to Sell with Health Insurance Companies

 Getting contracted and appointed with a carrier allows insurance agents to act on behalf of insurance carriers to offer their products.
 In short, you must sign an official document, indicating your agreement to the terms and conditions of the carrier and field marketing organization (FMO) you’re working with, and meet other requirements from the carrier.

 The exact contracting and appointment process can differ from carrier to carrier.
-Carriers may ask you different questions or ask you submit additional documentation with the contract.
+Carriers may ask you different questions or ask you to submit additional documentation with the contract.
 Questions tend to relate to your background, banking info (for commission payments), credit history, and criminal record.
 Usual required documents include proof of Errors and Omissions insurance, your license to sell, and a W-9 for tax purposes.
 Certification is also often required to become appointed with carriers.

 You can get more details on what to expect during the contracting and appointment process in Path 2 of Knight School – Laying a Solid Foundation.